 Step 4: Collect Your Payments

 States use varying methods of payment, so make sure you know what to expect from your own unemployment agency.
-Some states send debit cards that are automatically loaded with each week’s funds.
-Other states require the funds to be deposited directly into your bank account.
+Some states send debit cards that are automatically loaded with each week’s funds, while other states require the funds to be deposited directly into your bank account.
 You may have a choice in your payment method and frequency as well.

 The benefits payment you receive each week will depend on your previous income and how long you worked before becoming unemployed.
 States use their own formulas to calculate specific payments, but you can generally expect to receive, at best, half of your previous income for up to 26 weeks.
 States typically cap the maximum benefit too.
 You can’t receive more than the max, no matter how much you were making.

 Overall, filing for unemployment is a relatively easy process with a turnaround time of one or two weeks.
 The government understands that unexpected unemployment is a terrifying situation, so the program is designed to offer assistance as quickly as possible.
-If for whatever reason your application is denied, you are entitled to an appeal process to argue your case.
+If for whatever reason your application is denied, you can appeal to argue your case.

 Don’t wait to get out of debt!
 Read this: A Complete, Step-By-Step Guide to Get Out of Debt.